 More recently, the background scenes from years of allegorical portraiture have taken on a life of their own, becoming a new series of abstracted works based on that strange sense of place and being.
 In the Evolution section of this site, you can see how it all folds, spirals and loops together throughout the years.

-Alexandria is currently living and painting in the Philadelphia area, where she has written books on the arts and creativity, and is now working on two collections of poetry and song lyrics.
+Alexandria recently moved to the Pacific Northwest, a place she has both visited on many occasions and dreamed about for a very long time.
+She is on the verge of studying music, to put sound to her poetry and song lyrics, and is planning to publish a few volumes of lyric poetry, to join her self-published books on the arts and creativity.
 She also works on various graphic design and web development projects.
 As always, and as the top priority in her life, she is painting whenever possible; following her demanding muse, while continuing to develop her two current bodies of work.